you-zhou/notes/dev.md

 Python packages can be installed via package managers, Windows executables or Python specific tools such as pip.

 #### `sys.path`
-The `sys` module has an attribute `path`, that lists the directories that Python searches for libraries.
+The `sys` module has an attribute `path`, it is a list of paths that determines where Python l lists the directories that Python searches for libraries.
 ```python
 import sys
 sys.path